Mission Statement

 2. Privilege: A fair and true report of a public official or judicial proceeding.

-3. Fair comment: statements made in an honest belief that they are true; also statements with some element of exaggeration or irony in them that nonetheless do not overstep the bounds reasonable civility.
+3. Fair comment: statements made in an honest belief that they are true; also statements with some element of exaggeration or irony in them that nonetheless do not overstep the bounds of reasonable civility.
 However it is up to the jury to decide the issue of "fairness."
 Guidelines are (1) sufficient public interest in the subject addressed by the author, (2) Intent to serve a just cause; (3) a reasonable and supportable conclusion drawn from the reported facts (Newsom, Turk, Kruckeberg; pg.
 200).

-A constitutional protection if not a defense is provided by the Supreme Court's 1964 decision in New York Times vs. Sullivan. which involved publication by the The New York Times of a political advertisement that made various false allegations about a sheriff.
+A constitutional protection, if not a defense, is provided by the Supreme Court's 1964 decision in New York Times vs. Sullivan. which involved publication by the The New York Times of a political advertisement that made various false allegations about a sheriff.
 The newspaper did not attempt to verify the substance of these allegations prior to publishing the ad.
 The Supreme Court's opinion in the case held that a public official must prove malice in a libel suit rather than some form of negligence.
 Trial court decides the question of "malice" but basically it involves an intent to harm.
 The primary significance of the The New York Times vs. Sullivan case lies in its implication that the Supreme Court may look at libel judgments to make sure that constitutionally guaranteed freedoms have not been denied in addition because the defamatory statements in the case were contained in an advertisement.
 The court's decision signaled that the standard of proof it was imposing applied to commercial speech as well as to noncommercial speech Finally the Supreme Court said it was limiting the power of all states to award libel damages for statements about public officials.
 In the court's opinion, actual malice was defined as either knoowledge that the libelous statement was false or a reckless disregard for whether it was true or false (Newsom, Turk, Kruckeberg; pg.
 200).

 Image result for pluto planet